 The ability of our mediators to explain the depression-gap in risk-taking behavior depends on the domain.
 Financial decisions are nearly completely explained by the mediating factors considered (see Table 9).
 The mediators explain 74 percent of the depression-gap in risky assets and 114 percent of the gap in lack of insurance.
-However, our mediators have varying power in explaining the gap in health behavior (see Table 10).
+29 Our mediators have varying power in explaining the gap in health behavior (see Table 10), however.
+The depression-gap in smoking is reduced by only 14 percent once we account for mediating factors; many factors in fact widen it.
+In contrast, the mediators explain around half of the gap in diet (50 percent) and exercise (42 percent).
+In the social risk-taking domain (see Table 11), the mediators successfully account for the entire depression-gap (146 percent) in the case of lending belongings.
+In contrast, almost all mediators contribute to a widening of the gap in money lending which is not surprising given that the observed depression-gap in lending money does not conform to our theoretical predictions to begin with.